 3 Daily Fantasy Football Matchups to Exploit in the Wild Card Round

-With all of this in mind, which matchups should we be looking to exploit in the wild card round of the 2017 playoffs?
+It may not be what we're used to, but this wild card slate still has plenty to offer.
+Which matchups should we be looking to exploit in the opening round of the playoffs?
 Let's check it out.